simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 ### <a name="Render"/>void Render(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct2, simul::clouds::TrueSkyRenderMode renderMode, float exposure, float gamma, simul::crossplatform::Texture mainDepthTexture, simul::crossplatform::Texture cubemapTexture, simul::crossplatform::Viewport depthViewport, simul::crossplatform::Viewport viewports, vec3 cubemap_ground_colour, int amortization)
 Render the sky including atmospherics, into the current rendertarget, using a supplied depth texture.

+\em deviceContext is the platform-dependent render context,
+\em viewStruct2 is the view structure for alternate eye in VR,
+\em exposure is a multiplier for the rendered sky brightness, The \em view_id is an integer that distinguishes between multiple simultaneous viewports onscreen.
+By convention, viewport 0 is the main view, and viewport 1 is the cubemap for reflections and lighting.
+If \em is_cubemap is set, low-definition rendering is used.
+The \em mainDepthTexture is a single-sampled or MSAA depth texture.
+You can use a simul::crossplatform::Texture-derived class to wrapper your depth texture.
+The \em depthViewport determines what part of the depth texture represents this viewport - normally (0,0,1,1).
+Optional \em viewports specifies the left and right eye viewports if we're rendering both at once in VR.

 ### <a name="RenderCelestialBackground"/>void RenderCelestialBackground(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct, simul::clouds::TrueSkyRenderMode renderMode, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
 Draw the sun, moon and stars - call this while the depth buffer is bound.

 ### <a name="RenderMixedResolution"/>bool RenderMixedResolution(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct2, simul::crossplatform::Texture depthTexture, simul::clouds::TrueSkyRenderMode renderMode, float exposure, float gamma, simul::crossplatform::Viewport depthViewports, simul::crossplatform::Texture ambientCubemapTexture)
+\em deviceContext is the platform-dependent render context, \em exposure is a multiplier for the rendered sky brightness, The \em view_id is an integer that distinguishes between multiple simultaneous viewports onscreen.
+By convention, viewport 0 is the main view, and viewport 1 is the cubemap for reflections and lighting.
+If \em is_cubemap is set, low-definition rendering is used.
+The \em mainDepthTexture is a single-sampled or MSAA depth texture.
+You can use a simul::crossplatform::Texture-derived class to wrapper your depth texture.
+The \em lowResDepthTexture is an API-dependent texture or texture resource pointer, with near far depth in the r and g, and b 0 or 1 for edges.
+The \em depthViewportXYWH determines what part of the depth texture represents this viewport - normally (0,0,1,1).
+Returns true if there is a lightpass.

 ### <a name="RestoreDeviceObjects"/>void RestoreDeviceObjects(simul::crossplatform::RenderPlatform renderPlatform)
 Initialize the  API-dependent objects in the weather renderer and its member renderers.
 This is usually needed